X-rays Emission: a novel tool to detect Extensive Air Showers: Conclusions

 \section{Conclusions}

 In this work, we have developed a novel simulation framework to estimate X-ray geo-synchrotron emissions from EAS.
-Following the computational philosophy of~\cite{cummings2021modeling1, cummings2021modeling2}, we applied the theory of incoherent synchrotron emission to the case of EAS to derive a differential equation for the number of photons arriving at the plane of a sub-orbital detector (cf.~\S~\ref{sec:computational_approach}), in particular Eq.~\ref{eq:master_formula}.
+Following the computational philosophy of~\cite{cummings2021modeling1, cummings2021modeling2}, we applied the theory of incoherent synchrotron emission to the case of EAS to derive a differential equation for the number of photons arriving at the plane of a sub-orbital detector (cf. Sec.~\ref{sec:computational_approach}), in particular Eq.~\ref{eq:master_formula}.
 We solved this equation numerically using results from \texttt{CORSIKA} simulations and parameterizations of the shower-electron distributions.
-These parameterizations were also used to estimate the footprint (i.e., the photon spatial distribution) in the detection plane, enabling the calculation of expected fluxes as functions of altitude and viewing angle (cf.~\S~\ref{sec:fluxes}).
+These parameterizations were also used to estimate the footprint (i.e., the photon spatial distribution) in the detection plane, enabling the calculation of expected fluxes as functions of altitude and viewing angle (cf. Sec.~\ref{sec:fluxes}).

-We find that the number of detected photons increases with altitude as a result of both the longer shower-development timescales and the reduced atmospheric attenuation in the rarefied upper atmosphere (cf.~\S~\ref{sec:fluxes_results}).
+We have found that the number of detected photons increases with altitude as a result of both the longer shower development timescales and the reduced atmospheric attenuation in the rarefied upper atmosphere (cf. Sec.~\ref{sec:fluxes_results}).
 Conversely, the range of observing angles that provide sufficient grammage for shower development decreases with altitude, as one approaches the upper boundary of the atmosphere.
 These trends yield an optimal observation altitude range of approximately \qtyrange{20}{30}{km}.
-Finally, we developed a bootstrap Monte Carlo procedure that uses the results of the numerical simulations to estimate the acceptance and event rate of simplified detector geometries (cf.~\S~\ref{sec:acceptance}).
-For a \qty{1}{m} radius, \qty{70}{\degree} half-aperture circular detector observing the Earth's limb from altitudes in the \qtyrange{20}{30}{km} range, we find detector acceptances at the $\mathcal{O}(\qty{1}{m^2 sr})$ level and integral event rates at the $\mathcal{O}(10)$ per month level.
-These results strongly suggest that the X-ray geo-synchrotron channel constitutes a viable and complementary method for PeV-scale indirect CR observation from sub-orbital platforms.
+Finally, we have developed a bootstrap Monte Carlo procedure that uses the results of the numerical simulations to estimate the acceptance and event rate of simplified detector geometries (cf. Sec.~\ref{sec:acceptance}).
+For a \qty{1}{m} radius, \qty{70}{\degree} half-aperture circular detector observing the Earth's limb from altitudes in the \qtyrange{20}{30}{km} range, we have found detector acceptances at the $\mathcal{O}(\qty{1}{m^2 sr})$ level and integral event rates at the $\mathcal{O}(10)$ per month level.
+These results suggest that the X-ray geo-synchrotron channel can constitute a viable and complementary method for PeV-scale indirect CR observation from sub-orbital platforms, particularly employing hybrid detection techniques.

 We emphasize that the results presented here are a first step toward characterizing X-ray geo-synchrotron emission.
 As discussed throughout this work, the emission is dominated by very young showers ($s \lesssim 0.5$), where the principle of shower universality becomes questionable and where little work has been done to characterize the properties of high-energy electrons.
 Planned follow-on studies will include refinements of the methodology used to compute the spatial distribution of electrons in the detection plane, improvements in the Monte Carlo acceptance procedure, and high-statistics, detailed simulations of electron distributions in young showers.